google-deepmind/mujoco/doc/XMLreference.rst

 :at:`body`: :at-val:`string, required`
    The actuator acts on all contacts involving this body's geoms.
 :at:`gain`: :at-val:`real, "1"`
-   Gain of the adhesion actuator, units of force.
+   Gain of the adhesion actuator, in units of force.
 The total adhesion force applied by the actuator is the control value multiplied by the gain.
 This force is distributed equally between all the contacts involving geoms belonging to the target body.

 .. _sensor: